 If you have multiple Accounts with the same domain in your Salesforce, you can add Region and/or Country as additional factors in determining which Account to match a Contact to.
 Use the dropdown to select the field from your Salesforce that corresponds with Region or Country, and we will start using that in addition to domain when searching for the correct Account.

-- Go to the SFDC integration page in our web app
+- Navigate to the Salesforce configuration page in the LeadIQ web app (https://account.leadiq.com/app/integrations/salesforce)

 *For a full listing of our Regions, Sub-Regions, and Countries please see this article: https://leadiqhelp.zendesk.com/hc/en-us/articles/360043534033